 Cannabis is most commonly smoked, though some people ingest it via oils or by integrating it into baked goods and teas.
-The drug enters the blood stream through the lungs or digestive system, spreading cannabinoids including THC into the brain and other organs in the body.
-The resulting is that euphoric, relaxed feeling AKA "a high."
+The drug enters the bloodstream through the lungs or digestive system, spreading cannabinoids including THC into the brain and other organs in the body.
+The result is that euphoric, relaxed feeling AKA "a high."
 Cannabis metabolizes via water, thus moving through and leaving the body fairly quickly through urine; the process takes longer if you take an edible versus if you smoke it.

-Delta-9 THC, on the other hand, is a psychoactive kind of TCH which gets caught on your saliva glands inside your mouth.
+Delta-9 THC, on the other hand, is a psychoactive variation which gets caught on your saliva glands inside your mouth.
 It doesn't really enter the bloodstream - it's chemical makeup doesn't allow for that - and so it stays in your mouth until you take care of it.
 Eating fatty foods which act as magnets for THC or brushing your teeth can help expedite the process.

 Cannabis can be detected in urine for several days after use, and sometimes even 30 days after use.
 You're probably safe to take a blood test after two weeks, but it can hang around in your hair follicles for as long as 90 days - longer than in any other part of your body.
 The weirdest part is that you can also test for cannabis use from years previous - that's how long the traces remain.
 Certain detox cleanses can help flush your system with a tight turnaround, though, but traces of regular use are harder to eliminate than more sporadic usage.see more on Cannabis